brendonbusker/UltimateIVCalculator/README.md

 For best accuracy I would only really trust this tool's efficacy if your pokemon is about level 70+, as I don't have the calculator giving out an IV range right now.

+You'll find the .exe file in the dist folder named main.exe

+***Do not move main.exe from dist or it will not run, create a shortcut instead***

 Regardless, I'm quite proud of my progress and I hope to keep updating this more!